ShafiqahNabila/mindhive-assessment/DOCUMENTATION.md

 ---

 ### **9. Contact and Support**
-For further guidance or technical support, please reach out to the development team or refer to the project's GitHub repository.
+For further guidance or technical support, please reach out to me or refer to the project's GitHub repository.